 Program Tracks

-Program tracks are offered to both Primary-Junior and Intermediate-Senior teacher candidates.
-A Consecutive Education applicant may select a program track as one of their choices when applying through OUAC/TEAS.
+You may select a program track as one of your choices when applying through OUAC/TEAS.
 (A similar process is available for Concurrent Education students, but they do not apply through OUAC/TEAS.)
-For more information, see each of the program track pages:

 Concentrations

-Concentrations are offered to both Primary-Junior and Intermediate-Senior teacher candidates (Concurrent Education students complete concentration courses in their final year).
+Concentrations are offered to both Primary-Junior and Intermediate-Senior teacher candidates.
 By combining a Focus course, an Educational Studies course, and the Alternative Practicum, teacher candidates can tailor their program to their interests and form a concentration in areas such as:

 - Assessment & Evaluation